-Here is my message for father’s day this year:
+Here is my message to single parents this year:

 Love now.
 Love fiercely.
 This all ends.

 Your divorce cannot keep you from being the best dad you can be.
 In spite of your ex’s maneuvers, you can and will maintain a solid relationship with your kids.
 It’s your priority now.
 As a dad, you’ve got a responsibility to your kids that transcends your marriage and any bad blood you might have with your former spouse.
 This father’s day, give 100% to your kids, they deserve the best dad you can offer.